thiagoa/notes/Clojure.md

 ## Collections

 `for` and `doseq` and cousins, but the former returns a mapped vector.
 The latter is for side-effects.

+## Transducers

+- Specify the essence of a transformation
+- Doesn't create intermediate aggregates

 ## Printing to stdout